walkoffcyber/WALKOFF/docs/workflow.rst

 		elif previous_node.result.get('value') == 1:
 			selected_node = red_node

-	In this case the names of the variables must be separated by spaces.
-In the workflow 'blue node' and 'red node' have spaces between them, however when writing the conditional, you must separate them using underscores.
+	In this case, the names of the variables must be separated by spaces.
+In the workflow, 'blue node' and 'red node' have spaces between them, however when writing the conditional, you must separate them using underscores.
 The one thing you must ensure is that 'selected node' is set to a value in order for the condition node to select a branch it would like to traverse.
 .. image:: ../docs/images/conditional.png

 Parallel Action